nguyenhaitran/Crime_Data_Analysis-Data_Warehousing_and_Visualisation/README.md

 ## Room for Improvement
 - **Automation:** Future versions could implement a scheduled ETL workflow when real-time data is available.
 - **Scalability:** Migrating to a cloud warehouse would improve scalability.

+---

+## Result
+Final Mark: 45/50